sikt-no/sds-komponentbibliotek/CONTRIBUTING.md

 ### Merge request

 Create a merge request & wait for a required code review before merging to `main`
 Review comments are closed by the reviewer & not the branch owner
+Rebase before merge so that your commits end up on top of the history

 ### Publish

-Bump version & generate change log based on commit history with [Standard Version](https://github.com/conventional-changelog/standard-version)
+Bump package versions & generate change log based on commit history with [Standard Version](https://github.com/conventional-changelog/standard-version)

 ```sh
 npm run release --package=<package-name>